obiwanus/focus-zig/LOG.md

 - Undo/redo

 # DONE
++ Update modified time when saving buffer to disk
 + From time to time refresh open buffers from disk
     + If not modified, just replace the buffer contents
     + If modified, right now just mark as conflict and don't touch the buffer